Malena-duck/ada-template-website/README.md

 </p>

-Our analysis of who is the main character gave us the following information:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Our analysis of who is the main character gave us the following information:
+It seems that for women the main character's height preference has been between 1.6m and 1.72m throughout the years, while for men it seems the interval has decreased with time.
+From 1.75m to 1.9m before the 1940s to the chosen height being between 1.75m and 1.85m.
+When it comes to women, we can see that the age rarely exceeds 40 years old.
+It seems women between the ages of 25 and 30 have usually been the chosen main characters.
+However, this is not the case for men.
+Men have a larger, not to mention older, interval between the ages of 30 and 50 years old.
+Both male and female main characters used to be younger before the 1940s.